williamkapke/cncjs-pendant-ps3/README.md

 # Dualshock Remote Pendant for CNCjs on Raspberry Pi

 I purchased an offline controller for my woodpecker cnc board and was quickly disapointed that I could not use CNCjs while it was connected.
 It also lacked controls for zeroing out the work surface and was tiny.
-I found cnc-pendant-js, which had almost all the commmands I wanted and some open buttons.
+I found cncjs-pendant-js, which had almost all the commmands I wanted and some open buttons.

 This fork is a modified version of [cncjs-pendant-ps3](https://github.com/cncjs/cncjs-pendant-ps3) where you will find detailed instructions on connecting your [Dualshock 3 controller](https://www.playstation.com/en-us/explore/accessories/dualshock-3-ps3/) via wire and bluetooth.
 I got a cheap clone "P3" controller working.